MahabubAlways/currency-converter/README.md

 # Currency Converter - Webpack, React, Bootstrap

-Collapsible element with React.js and Webpack
+Currency Converter with React.js and Webpack

 ## How to use the files?